BuddhiWathsala/ballerina-marketing-bot/README.md

 ## Introduction

-This sample Ballerina app provide you a basic understanding about how to use Ballerina gmail and spreadsheet connectors.
+This sample Ballerina app provides you a basic understanding of how to use Ballerina Gmail and spreadsheet connectors.
 Here we implemented a simple bot type of use case.
-We have a shop where it receives large number of emails from customer in daily basis.
+We have a shop where it receives a large number of emails from customers daily.
 The shop owner does not have enough number of people to assign to manually reply to those custom queries.
 Instead he is going to have this app which will automatically send replies according to customer requirements.

 #### This app works as follows: